Louise Michel (ship): Suroît

 Suroît was commissioned in 1988 as one of two Avel Gwalarn-class patrol boats built by the Estérel shipyard in Cannes.
 The hull was planked with three layers of mahogany wood.
 The vessel was christened by French biathlete Emmanuelle Claret and put in service by the Directorate-General of Customs and Indirect Taxes with the pennant number DF 42.

 The ship was stationed at the French Atlantic coast in Royan.
 In 2014 the crew had spent about 2,000 hours at sea, performing inspections of 150 vessels in the vicinity of the Île d'Yeu.

 In July 2016 an article about the restructuring of the French customs service naval branch mentioned that Suroît would not be repaired and transitionally anchored in La Rochelle.
 The closing of the Royan customs brigade itself became effective on 30 September 2018.

 Suroît was sold to an anonymous bidder, who intended to put together a crew of professional rescuers.

 Louise Michel

-The ship was transferred to Camaret-sur-Mer and activists started repair and refit in 2020.
+The ship was transferred to Camaret-sur-Mer and activists started repair and refit in 2020 with technical assistance from SAR-Relief.
 They assured the public they were not planning to bring any migrant boats to Camaret-sur-Mer and claimed not to be associated with other non-governmental organizations (NGOs), but Italian media classified the group as a spin-off of the German Sea-Watch NGO.

 The newspaper La Stampa associated street artist and activist Banksy with Louise Michel, citing sources and referring to artwork on the ship.
 Banksy had announced in 2019 that he intended to buy a rescue ship.